June 8 - July 20, 2019

-Joe Fleming has exhibited internationally for over 15 years with recent solo exhibitions in Singapore, Toronto, Calgary and in New York City at Mike Weiss Gallery.
-He has lectured at various universities in Canada, the United States and South East Asia since 1993.
-His paintings are included in many public and private collections such as: BMO Financial Group, Trimark Mutual Funds, Honeywell Bull, Princewaterhouse Coopers (Malaysia), HSBC Bank, Australian High Commission, Canadian High Commission (Kuala Lumpur), the Art Gallery of Alberta, the Museum of Civilization (Hull, Quebec) and the Holocaust Museum (LA).
-Fleming has participated in many international art fairs: Rogue Wave and Art Stage (Singapore), FIAC (Paris), Arte Cologne (Germany), Scope (New York and Miami), Papier (Montreal) and TIAF (Toronto).
-In 2009 Fleming’s work was included in Carte Blanche 2: Painting – a survey of new Canadian painting ( The Magenta Foundation) and 60 Painters exhibition in Canada.
-Fleming has received recognition for his work in numerous publications such as: Design Lines Magazine, Azure Magazine, The Globe and Mail, Now Magazine, CBC, Chelsea Now and The Wallstreet Journal Magazine.
-Joe Fleming lives and works in Toronto, Canada.
+Joe Fleming has exhibited internationally for over 20 years with solo exhibitions in Singapore, Toronto, Vancouver, Calgary and New York City.
+He has lectured at universities in Canada, the United States and South East Asia since 1993.
+His paintings are included in many public and private collections such as: BMO Financial Group, Trimark Mutual Funds, Honeywell Bull, Prince Waterhouse Coopers (Malaysia), HSBC Bank, A.T.
+Tolley Collection, Australian High Commission, Canadian High Commission (Kuala Lumpur), the Art Gallery of Edmonton, the Museum of Civilization (Hull, Quebec) and the Holocaust Museum (LA).
+Fleming has exhibited in numerous international art fairs: Art Stage (Singapore), FIAC (Paris), Arte Cologne (Germany), Scope (New York and Miami), Papier (Montreal) and TIAF (Toronto).
+He has received recognition for his work in Carte Blanche 2: Painting – a survey of new Canadian painting (The Magenta Foundation), 60 Painters in Canada, The Artist’s Studio (by Joseph Hartman), American Illustration, Imago Mundi, Design Lines Magazine, Azure Magazine, The Globe and Mail, Now Magazine, CBC, Chelsea Now and The Wall Street Journal Magazine.
+Fleming lives and works in Toronto, Canada.

 interview with Studio Beat

 Excerpt from exhibition text “The Escape Club” by Graham Gillmore, Nov.
 2017